MicrosoftDocs/entra-docs/docs/identity-platform/reference-entra-id-wam-api.md

 # Microsoft Entra ID Windows Account Manager (WAM) API Reference

 The Microsoft Entra ID Windows Account Manager (WAM) is a set of APIs that enable developers to integrate Windows applications.
-The following parameters can be utilized with MSAL on a Windows platform, facilitating the development of applications that allow users sign-in through Microsoft Entra ID or Microsoft accounts.
+The following parameters can be utilized with MSAL on a Windows platform, facilitating the development of applications that allow users to sign-in through Microsoft Entra ID or Microsoft accounts (MSA).

 ## Microsoft Entra ID WAM API Reference